The Democratic Nomination Is Now In View For Joe Biden — And 5 Other Takeaways

 Next week, for example, 577 delegates are at stake in Florida, Illinois, Ohio and Arizona.
 Florida is the biggest prize, with 219 delegates.
 In 2016, Hillary Clinton won Florida overwhelmingly over Sanders.

-The state has an older electorate compared to the country as a whole; African Americans constitute a significant proportion of the vote; and the under-30 demographic is less than 10% of the electorate.
+The state has an older electorate compared with the country as a whole; African Americans constitute a significant proportion of the vote; and the under-30 demographic is less than 10% of the electorate.
 None of that bodes well for Sanders.

 Following those four primaries, Georgia votes on March 24.
 Given that a sizable share of the electorate — 51% in 2016 — is African American, Biden would appear to be the favorite.

-On April 4, it's a similar story with Louisiana, which has the biggest share of delegates that day, when Alaska and Hawaii also hold primaries and Wyoming has its caucuses.
+On April 4, it's a similar story with Louisiana, which has the biggest share of delegates that day.
+Alaska and Hawaii also hold primaries and Wyoming has its caucuses.

 Wisconsin follows on April 7.
-Sanders scored a lopsided win there over former Secretary of State Hillary Clinton in 2016.
+Sanders scored a lopsided win there over Clinton in 2016.
 But even if Sanders repeats, Biden would still get a significant share of Wisconsin's 84 delegates.

 Then comes April 28, a big day with 663 delegates at stake in six states.
-A lot of them are mid-Atlantic and Northeastern states that may lean Biden's direction – Delaware, Maryland and Pennsylvania, for example.
-New York is the biggest prize that day, but even if Sanders wins it, if he's not rolling into that day with victories elsewhere he won't be able to net the delegates he needs for the nomination.
+A lot of them are mid-Atlantic and Northeastern states that may lean Biden's direction — Delaware, Maryland and Pennsylvania, for example.
+New York is the biggest prize that day, but even if Sanders wins it, if he's not rolling into that day with victories elsewhere, he won't be able to net the delegates he needs for the nomination.

 "The math says Joe is our prohibitive nominee," declared former Democratic rival Andrew Yang on CNN, who made MATH (Make America Think Harder) a staple of his campaign.
-Yang endorsed Biden Tuesday night.
+Yang endorsed Biden on Tuesday night.

 "What tonight has made clear is that the delegate math is now a straight line to Joe Biden's nomination," Cecil said during NPR's live coverage.